 Pest and Disease Prevention

-As Peonies die back in fall, their limp foliage can attract garden pests and diseases that may damage your plant and kill the roots before new stems have a chance to emerge the following spring.
+As Peonies die back in fall, their limp foliage can attract garden pests and diseases that may damage your plant and kill the roots (peony roots can also freeze in winter) before new stems have a chance to emerge the following spring.

 Pruning clears the area, eliminating all the hiding spots where pests and diseases can settle.
 This protects your Peonies for the next season and protects nearby plants from incurring the same pest and disease problems.